flintlib/arb/doc/source/acb_dirichlet.rst

     Compute all values `L(s,\chi)` for `\chi` mod `q`, by Hurwitz formula and discrete Fourier transform.
-    *res* is assumed to have length *G->phi_q* and values are stored by lexicographically ordered Conrey index.
+    *res* is assumed to have length *G->phi_q* and values are stored by lexicographically ordered Conrey logs.
 See :func:`acb_dirichlet_dft_conrey`.

 Implementation notes
 -------------------------------------------------------------------------------

-The current implementation introduces a *char* type which contains a *conrey* index plus additional information which
+The current implementation introduces a *char* type which contains a *conrey* log plus additional information which

 - makes evaluation of a single character a bit faster

 - has some initialization cost.

-Even if it is straightforward to convert a *conrey* index to the corresponding *char*, looping is faster at the level of Conrey representation.
+Even if it is straightforward to convert a *conrey* log to the corresponding *char*, looping is faster at the level of Conrey representation.
 Things can be improved on this aspect but it makes code more intricate.